norswap/.emacs.d/README.md

   the value of the git `core.editor` property (where it will be invoked by Git Bash, which is MSYS), and I can't assume that the `em` in the PATH will map to `em-msys.bat`.

-- `em[w]-wsl.sh`: for Linux running inside Windows WSL, to run with a daemon running on the Windows side.

-  For this to work, you will need to set some variable, i.e. `$WINDOWS_HOME` (the Windows dir that contains `.emacs.d`, as a Linux-style WSL path, e.g. ` /mnt/c/Users/norswap`), `$USERDOMAIN` (to your Windows hostname) and `$USERNAME` (to your Windows hostname), e.g. in your `.bashrc`.
-This is so we can locate the server file for emacs running on Windows.

-  The main divergence with with the Unix script here is the necessity to translate Unix-style paths like `/mnt/c/folder/file` or `/home/norswap/file` to Windows-style paths like `C:\folder\file` or `\\wsl.localhost\Ubuntu\home\norswap\file`.
-It turns out this is mildly difficult if you want to handle files that do not exist, and so as a side effect, the script will create the dir structure of non-exist files (e.g. `em a/b/c` will create dirs `a` and `b` if they don't yet exist).

 ## The Emacs Server